 Eligibility Requirements: A Simons Fellow in Theoretical Physics must have a teaching or administrative tenured position at a U.S. or Canadian college or university within the physics or related department, at the time of application, throughout the course of the sabbatical, and in the term following the leave.
 This must be the applicant’s primary position.
 In addition, a Fellow must have an active current research program.
 Fellows cannot simultaneously hold a Simons Investigator award.

-For example, a Simons Fellowship with leave taken in the fall of 2016 could be paired with a sabbatical in the spring of 2016 or the spring of 2017.
-Or, a Simons Fellowship with leave taken in the spring of 2017 could be paired with a sabbatical in the fall of 2016 or the fall of 2017.
+For example, a Simons Fellowship with leave taken in the fall of 2017 could be paired with a sabbatical in the spring of 2017 or the spring of 2018.
+Or a Simons Fellowship with leave taken in the spring of 2018 could be paired with a sabbatical in the fall of 2017 or the fall of 2018.

-A letter from the university verifying the fulfillment of this contingency must be received by the foundation at least three months prior to the start of fellowship funding.
+A letter from the university verifying the fulfillment of this contingency must be received by the foundation at least three months prior to the start of the applicant’s fellowship funding.

-Reporting: Grantees are required to submit a final report, which includes a summary of scientific accomplishments (maximum two pages), as well as an accounting of funds expended for salary replacement, leave-related expenses, and indirect costs.
+Reporting: Grantees are required to submit a final report that includes a summary of scientific accomplishments as well as an accounting of funds expended for salary replacement, leave-related expenses and indirect costs.
 This report is due within 60 days of the end of the grant period.

-Number of Awards: The foundation expects to award up to 15 theoretical physics fellowships for 2016.
+Number of Awards: The foundation expects to award up to 12 theoretical physics fellowships each year.

 Payments: One payment will be disbursed by the end of the first quarter of the grant period.